 Sometimes a defendant will argue that the victim was partly responsible for causing the accident through his or her own careless behavior.
 Even if this is true, however, the injured person still may be able to receive compensation.
 Once the victim’s percentage of responsibility for the crash is calculated, his or her damage award will be reduced by that percentage.

 The last step in a negligence lawsuit consists of proving that the victim incurred damages from the injuries for which he or she can be compensated.
 There are two main types of damages: economic and non-economic.
 Economic damages reimburse the victim for money spent or lost as a result of her injuries, such as past and future medical expenses or lost wages.
 Meanwhile, non-economic damages compensate the victim for subjective types of harm, such as physical pain and suffering, disfigurement, or emotional distress.

 The legal system allows motorcyclists to recover compensation for injuries caused by the careless behavior of others.
 If you were hurt by a driver who made an unsafe lane change, you should not bear the burden of that driver’s negligence alone.
-Atlanta injury attorney Terrence R. Bethune can evaluate your case and help you seek the compensation that you deserve.
-Call (470) 709-0666 or visit our contact page to schedule a free and confidential consultation.
+Atlanta car accident injury attorney Terrence R. Bethune can evaluate your case and help you seek the compensation that you deserve.
+Call (800)-465-8733 or visit our contact page to schedule a free and confidential consultation.